All Episodes

 Meanwhile, have you heard about Saudi Arabia?

-You haven't heard of the Saudi royal family wants to begin summary executions of all gays, lesbians, and transgenders as a means of shutting it down.
+The Saudi royal family wants to begin summary executions of all gays, lesbians, and transgenders as a means of shutting it down.

-How many American corporations do business with Saudi Arabia starting with big oil, starting with big Silicon Valley, starting with big defense contractor?
+How many American corporations do business with Saudi Arabia, starting with big oil, starting with big Silicon Valley, starting with big defense contractor?

-Tell me, how many of them do business with Saudi Arabia?
+Tell me, how many of them do business with Saudi Arabia and would never once threaten the royal family?

 Let's just see what happens.